caymansimpson/reuniclusVGC/README.md

 - In winning positions, they start making decisions according to probabilities: how can you minimize P(loss)?

 ### Type of Problem VGC is
+- Markov Property (doesn't matter what the previous slate is given)
 - Stochastic Game (players make moves simultaneously in decision-making scenarios; the joint actions results in a transition to a different game state)
 - Multi-Agent (two player)
 - Zero Sum (aka constant sum)